Maumagnaguagno/HyperTensioN/README.md

 **Compilers**:
 - Hyper (methods and tasks are unavailable for a PDDL input without extensions)
+- Cyber (methods and tasks are unavailable for a PDDL input without extensions)
 - [PDDL] (methods are ignored, goal must be manually converted based on tasks)
 - [JSHOP] (methods and tasks are unavailable for a PDDL input without extensions)
 - [Graphviz DOT](https://www.graphviz.org/) (generate a [graph](docs/Graph.md) description to be compiled into an image)